 - Make any commercial use of such content;

-- Include such content in or with any product that a user create or distribute; or
+- Include such content in or with any product that a user creates or distributes; or

 - Copy such content onto any website.

-Notwithstanding the above, nothing contained in this license shall be construed as conferring any right under any copyright or any other person who owns the copyright in content provided on Golder’s website.
+Notwithstanding the above, nothing contained in this license shall be construed as conferring any right under any copyright of any other person who owns the copyright in content provided on Golder’s website.

 7.8 No Warranties

-The laws of the State of Georgia, U.S.A. shall govern use of these Information Services and the interpretation, validity and effect of this Policy, notwithstanding any conflict of laws, provisions or your domicile, residence or physical location.
-Except as otherwise provided in this Policy (for example, with respect to disputes over Golder’s compliance with the Privacy Shield Principles).
-Users of Golder’s Information Services are hereby consenting and submitting to the exclusive jurisdiction of the State Courts of Georgia (Dekalb County) and the United States District Court for the Northern District of Georgia in any action or proceeding related to our Information Services and agreeing not to commence any such action or proceeding except such courts.
-You may also have rights under the laws of your domicile, residence or physical location that may take precedence over the laws stated in the preceding sentence.
+The laws of the State of Georgia, U.S.A. shall govern use of Golder’s Information Services and the interpretation, validity and effect of this Policy, notwithstanding any conflict of laws provisions or your domicile, residence or physical location.
+Except as otherwise provided in this Policy (for example, with respect to disputes over Golder’s compliance with the Privacy Shield Principles), users of Golder’s Information Services are hereby consenting and submitting to the exclusive jurisdiction of the State Courts of Georgia (Dekalb County) and the United States District Court for the Northern District of Georgia in any action or proceeding related to our Information Services and agreeing not to commence any such action or proceeding except in such courts.

 8. CHANGES TO THIS POLICY